Stop! Your Lease Extension in Kirkdale Could Be FREE

 • The loan to value does not exceed 90% for purchases, 90% like for like re-mortgages, 80% for re-mortgages with any element of capital raising and 80% for existing Barclays mortgage borrowers applying for additional borrowing;

-Leeds Building Society 85 years remaining from the start of the mortgage.
+Halifax Minimum 70 years from the date of the mortgage.

-Skipton Building Society 85 years from the date of completion of the mortgage
+Yorkshire Building Society 85 years from the date of completion of the mortgage.
+Please ensure that you explain the implications of a short term lease to the borrower.

-Kirkdale Lease Extension Example Cases:
+Kirkdale Lease Extension Case Studies:

-Blake, Kirkdale, Merseyside,
+Kyle, Kirkdale, Merseyside,

 Kirkdale case: